You have six plan types to choose from.

 Private Fee-For-Service plan

 Private Fee-For-Service (PFFS) A type of Medicare Advantage plan that allows you to visit any Medicare-eligible doctor, hospital or other health care service provider who is willing to accept the plan’s payment terms and conditions. plans may or may not have contracted provider networks, prior authorizations, and referral requirements, depending on whether they are network or non-network plans.
-Most PFFS plans are non-network plans that will cover services you receive from any provider in the U.S. who accepts the plan's terms, conditions and payment.
+Most PFFS plans are non-network plans that will cover services you receive from any provider in the U.S. who accepts Medicare and the plan's terms, conditions and payment rates.

 Premiums and deductibles vary among PFFS plans.
 Also, some offer prescription drug coverage and some don’t.
 Many PFFS plans cover additional services, like routine eye and hearing exams.